 9 The Code should be amended to require a signatory bank to provide a small business customer, that is not in default under a term credit facility below \$5 million, with 90 business days' notice of a decision by the bank not to extend the loan for a further term.
 The ABA should consult with signatory banks about whether any types of term credit facilities should be excluded or subject to a varied rule, but with the aim for the notice requirement to apply as consistently as possible.

-- 10 Clause 28 of the Code should be rewritten to separate out more clearly the commitments that signatory banks are making to assist a customer with a small business credit facility below the specified monetary threshold, that is in financial difficulty.
+10 Clause 28 of the Code should be rewritten to separate out more clearly the commitments that signatory banks are making to assist a customer with a small business credit facility below the specified monetary threshold, that is in financial difficulty.
 In redrafting the clause, regard should be had to the language used in the United Kingdom's The Lending Code.
-The provision should build in relevant protections that apply to consumer credit, including restrictions on signatory banks instituting or continuing with enforcement action. - 11 The Code should be amended to require a signatory bank to provide a customer, in default under a small business credit facility below \$5 million, with 30 days' notice before beginning enforcement proceedings.
-An exception should apply where the bank reasonably believes that more urgent action is necessary to recover the debt or avoid loss in value of the security for the credit. - 12 The Code should be amended to require a signatory bank to have in place adequate arrangements to address potential conflicts of interest issues pertaining to proposed appointments of investigating accountants and receivers. - 13 The Code should be amended to oblige signatory banks to provide all Code customers that have a banking services dispute with access to internal dispute resolution processes that meet the standards set out by the Australian Securities and Investments Commission in Regulatory Guide 165. - 14 The Code should include the following new obligations on signatory banks: - a) when informing Code customers of mediation options, signatory banks must also provide information about the customer's entitlement to access the bank's internal and then external dispute resolution process; - b) signatory banks must consent to their external dispute resolution scheme having jurisdiction to decide a dispute with a Code customer that has been the subject of mediation but has failed to settle.
+The provision should build in relevant protections that apply to consumer credit, including restrictions on signatory banks instituting or continuing with enforcement action.
+11 The Code should be amended to require a signatory bank to provide a customer, in default under a small business credit facility below \$5 million, with 30 days' notice before beginning enforcement proceedings.
+An exception should apply where the bank reasonably believes that more urgent action is necessary to recover the debt or avoid loss in value of the security for the credit.
+12 The Code should be amended to require a signatory bank to have in place adequate arrangements to address potential conflicts of interest issues pertaining to proposed appointments of investigating accountants and receivers.
+13 The Code should be amended to oblige signatory banks to provide all Code customers that have a banking services dispute with access to internal dispute resolution processes that meet the standards set out by the Australian Securities and Investments Commission in Regulatory Guide 165.
+14 The Code should include the following new obligations on signatory banks: when informing Code customers of mediation options, signatory banks must a) also provide information about the customer's entitlement to access the bank's internal and then external dispute resolution process; signatory banks must consent to their external dispute resolution scheme b) having jurisdiction to decide a dispute with a Code customer that has been the subject of mediation but has failed to settle.
+Responsible Lending 15 The Code should give prominence to the banks' commitment to lend responsibly by including this in Principles that appear at the front of the Code.